saltyshiomix/nextron/examples/basic-launch-app-from-url/README.md

 Click [your-custom-protocol-scheme://open](your-custom-protocol-scheme://open) or open it in your browser, then the app will be shown like a magic!

-If you want to change URL, please edit `electron-builder.yml#protocols`:
+If you want to change schema URL, please edit `electron-builder.yml#protocols`:

 ```yml
 protocols: